-It's not just what we say but how we say it that matters.
+It's not just what you say but how you say it that matters.

 The way people perceive your business is to a large degree defined by the words you use.
 The importance of consistent messaging can't be overstated.
 If your business writes in a way that doesn't seem authentic, you risk putting off and even confusing for your prospects — which is the last thing anyone wants.

-Tone of voice guidelines will help, and as you can see, they can be quick and simple to put together.
+Tone of voice content marketing guidelines will help, and as you can see, they can be quick and simple to put together.

 Wondering how a tone of voice guide fits into your wider marketing activity?
-In chapter four of our inbound marketing ebook, we discuss the importance of consistent messaging across channels and how to create a comprehensive communications strategy.
+Download the ebook to learn more about tone of voice and how it fits into an effective content strategy.
 Download it now.